Plumsail/forms-docs/source/javascript/containers.rst

         -   Method that toggles the state of the panel between open and closed.

             This method does not ignore the current mode of Accordion and acts more like a click from the user.

+            Works well with changing Mode of the Accordion, as it updates the state of Accordion to the new Mode.
+            Usually doesn't need extra conditions in this case.

         - .. code-block:: javascript